BIDeveloperExtensions/bideveloperextensions.github.io/_features/DuplicateRole.md

 component: ssasm
 ---

-**Note: this feature is not part of the current stable release, it will be included in the next release.**

 This feature allows you to copy a role with all of the associated settings and permissions.
 This is implemented as a new menu item on the right click menu for a role.

 ![](Duplicate Role_image_2.png)